Ask a doctor about a prescription for ESCITALOPRAM VISO FARMACEUTICA 20 mg FILM-COATED TABLETS

 Coating of the tablets:

-Hydroxypropyl methylcellulose (E464), titanium dioxide (E171), and Macrogol 400.
+Hypromellose (E464), titanium dioxide (E171), Macrogol 400.

-Appearance of the product and contents of the package
+Appearance of the Product and Package Contents

-White to off-white, oval, biconvex film-coated tablets with 'E 4' engraved on one face and scored on the other face.
+White to off-white, oval, biconvex film-coated tablets, with 'E 4' engraved on one face and scored on the other face.
 The tablet can be divided into two equal halves.

-The tablets are packaged in smooth aluminum/aluminum blisters or PVC/Aclar aluminum blisters.
+The tablets are packaged in smooth aluminum/aluminum blisters or PVC-Aclar/aluminum blisters.

-Blister: 14, 20, 28, 50, 56, 100, and 200 tablets
+Blister pack: 14, 20, 28, 50, 56, 100, and 200 tablets

-Only some package sizes may be commercially available.
+Not all package sizes may be marketed.

 Glenmark Arzneimittel GmbH